tomato42/marvin-toolkit/README.md

 valid=0 valid=192 valid=502
 ```

+Or run `step2.sh`.

 You'll find the ciphertexts in the `rsa1024_ciphertexts`,
 `rsa2048_ciphertexts`, and `rsa4096_ciphertexts` directories.

 Use other probes or other parameters when you find a timing signal and want
 to pin-point the likely incorrectly implemented check.

-For testing OAEP interface you should use the following ciphertexts:
+For testing OAEP interface use the following ciphertexts:

 * `no_structure`
 * `valid` (any length)